-The moment the existing siding becomes redundant, replacement siding turns out to be a necessity.
+The moment the existing siding becomes damaged, replacement siding turns out to be a necessity.
 It shields the walls from chipping, cracking and fading while keeping the walls away from termites, moisture, heat and such damaging impacts.
 Replacement siding is the process of replacing the current one with a new one.
 Considerable damage to siding boards may require total replacement while some homeowners change the sidings as a building modification effort.
 In both instances, the approach is the same.
 First, the current one has to be ripped down without damaging the walls.
 Once the walls are stripped free, the new one needs to be installed with highest care.

 Types of Replacement Siding Materials